Who can use this feature?

 The Tasks grid

-Under Hub > Tasks, you will see a grid displaying the tasks assigned to you across all matters in LawVu.
+Under Hub/Tasks, you can display, in grid format, the tasks assigned to you across all of the matters in LawVu.

-The tasks grid can be filtered and sorted, allowing you to display only the tasks that are relevant and important to you at any given moment.
+The Tasks grid is fully sortable and filterable.
+You can create advanced, multi-condition filters to display only the tasks that are most relevant to you at any given time.

-To get a local copy of your tasks for reporting or analysis, use the Export icon in the top right corner.
-This will download an Excel spreadsheet directly to your computer.
+If you want a local copy of your tasks list, use the Export icon at the top right of the grid to download the list to Excel on your local drive.

 Save tasks as templates

-A key feature of tasks is the ability to save and reuse them as templates whenever you create certain types of matters.
+A key feature of tasks is the ability to save and reuse them as templates when creating certain types of matters.

 Click this article for more details on saving and reusing tasks.